-Leases - determination of the appropriate discount rate to measure lease liabilities
+Leases - determination of the appropriate discount rate to measure lease liabilities:

 Tandia enters into leases with third-party landlords and as a consequence the rate implicit in the relevant lease is not readily determinable.
 Therefore, Tandia uses its incremental borrowing rate as the discount rate for determining its lease liabilities at the lease commencement date.
 The incremental borrowing rate is the rate of interest that Tandia would have to pay to borrow over similar terms which requires estimations when no observable rates are available.
 Tandia consults with its main financial institutions to determine what interest rate they would expect to charge Tandia to borrow money to purchase a similar asset to that which is being leased.
 These rates are, where necessary, then adjusted to reflect the credit worthiness of the entity entering into the lease and the specific condition of the underlying leased asset.
+Refer to Note 14 for information relating to these estimates.

-Income taxes
+Income taxes:

 Tandia periodically assesses its liabilities and contingencies related to income taxes for all years open to audit based on the latest information available.
 For matters where it is probable that an adjustment will be made, Tandia records its best estimate of the tax liability including the related interest and penalties in the current tax provision.
 Management believes they have adequately provided for the probable outcome of these matters; however, the final outcome may result in a materially different outcome than the amount included in the tax liabilities.
+Refer to Note 17 for information relating to these estimates.